minthemiddle/llm-browser/README.md

 # LLM Browser

-A web interface for browsing and searching prompts and responses logged by the [LLM](https://llm.datasette.io/) command-line tool.
+A web interface for browsing and searching LLM prompt/response history stored in SQLite.

 ## Features